 Medical System Network comprised five business segments until FY03/19, which were consolidated into four business segments in FY03/20.
-Previously, the mainstay segments were Pharmaceuticals Network and Dispensing Pharmacy, but these two segments were consolidated into the Community Pharmacy Network segment along with the Manufacture and Market Pharmaceuticals business (mainly operated by Feldsenf Pharma) previously included in the former Other business segment.
-Then in FY03/21 the company added the Family Pharmacy Support Service (operated by PharmaShift Co., Ltd., established on October 1, 2020).
-As of end-FY03/24, the Community Pharmacy Network segment comprises the four businesses outlined below.
+Previously, the mainstay segments were Pharmaceuticals Network and Dispensing Pharmacy (former segment), but these two segments were consolidated into the Community Pharmacy Network segment along with the Manufacture and Market Pharmaceuticals business (mainly operated by Feldsenf Pharma) previously included in the former Other business segment.
+Then in FY03/21 the company added the family pharmacy support service (operated by PharmaShift Co., Ltd., established on October 1, 2020), and in FY03/25, it added the Pharmaceutical Logistics segment, operated by Medi Logi Net Co., Ltd. (established on April 1, 2024).

+As of end-FY03/25, the Community Pharmacy Network segment comprises the five businesses outlined below.
 The company does not disclose a sales and profit breakdown by business.

 As peripheral business in healthcare and care-related businesses, the company maintains its three segments (Leasing and Facility-related, Meal Catering, and Other businesses) even after the FY03/23 segment reshuffle.
-Following the transfer out of the Manufacture and Market Pharmaceuticals business, the main business in the Other business segment is home-visit nursing care.
+Following the transfer out of the Manufacture and Market Pharmaceuticals business to the Community Pharmacy Network segment, the main business in the Other business segment is home-visit nursing care.
 With the exception of the Other segment, all business segments continue to be operated by the respective core subsidiaries.